natemago/10-weeks-10-languages/README.md

 [Nim](https://nim-lang.org/) is a systems and applications programming language.
 Statically typed and compiled, it provides unparalleled performance in an elegant package.

 Check out its section [here](nim/README.md).

+# Week 7 - Scheme

+[Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) is a programming language that supports multiple paradigms, including functional programming and imperative programming,[1] and is one of the two main dialects of Lisp.